 Empower, encourage and equip sober living homes with resources to improve community relationships and increase visibility of this very important role in addiction recovery.

 To increase awareness, educate our community and promote sober living to help remove the stigma associated with those in recovery.

-NE FL Sober Living Alliance is a Florida non-profit organization comprised of sober living homes throughout NE Florida.
+NE FL Sober Living Alliance is a 501(c)3 comprised of sober living homes throughout NE Florida.
 Members work to meet National Alliance for Recovery Residences (NARR) standards.
 The Alliance houses over 330 men and women in recovery.

 Volunteers of America